Department of Health

 • Antibiotic choice should be based on susceptibilities and advice should be sought from an infectious disease specialist or microbiologist as antibiotic resistance varies by region and over time.

-• Patients should be advised to maintain good hygiene and safer sex practices, avoid preparing food for others and be excluded from work if they are a priority case until cleared by their Local Public Health Unit.
+• Patients should be advised to maintain good hygiene and safer sex practices, avoid preparing food for others and be excluded from work if required until cleared by their Local Public Health Unit.

 • Clinicians and pathology services must notify the Department of Health of any cases of shigellosis within five days of diagnosis.
 Notifications can be made onlineExternal Link or faxed on 1300 651 170.